The Best Way to Automate ACORD Form Processing: Intelligent Automation

 February 22, 2021 / Insurance, Intelligent Process Automation, Use Case

-Standardized – but varied
+Standardized forms – but varied

 Related Article: Reduce P&C Insurance Underwriting Risk with Intelligent Automation